 I like to think of fall from an Alice In Wonderland perspective.
 That is, autumn is a time when we shrink in proportion to our gardens while the leaves ‘bloom’ above us.
-And each year, nature produces new surprises, dazzling us with color schemes so daring as to leave little doubt about her ability to create designs far superior to our own.
+And every year nature charts new territory, unveiling color schemes so daring they leave little doubt as to her ability to create designs far superior to our own.

-While it’s generally believed that cold temperatures cause a tree’s leaves to change color, the process is in fact a bit more complex.
+Many people think that cold temperatures cause leaves to change color.
+But the process is in fact a bit more complex.
 Although weather can affect the intensity and duration of color, the color itself is a part of each tree’s biology.
 And just like flowers in a garden, each tree has its own ‘bloom’ period that occurs at different times during the fall season.

 Leaves change color as a part of their natural life cycle.
 During the growing season, leaves act as food factories for trees, capturing sunlight to turn carbon dioxide and water into oxygen and sugar.
 A chemical called chlorophyll, which absorbs light energy, is responsible for making this happen.
 It is also the reason why most leaves are green.

 But in the fall, shorter days and cooler temperatures trigger the leaves to stop their food-making process.
 As the chlorophyll breaks down, the green color disappears from the leaf surface.
 Yellow and orange (two colors which until now have been masked by the stronger pigment green) start to become visible.
 These accessory pigments have a different molecular structure than chlorophyll, and take longer to break down.

 Orange-yellow sassafras leaves on Maryland’s Eastern Shore

 Some trees like maples, sourwoods and sweet gums, however, start making brand new pigments, producing brilliant shades of red, scarlet and purple with the onset of fall.
-Often you’ll see these colors mixed in with the orange and yellow pigments, making for a dazzling show.
+Often you’ll see these colors mixed in with the orange and yellow accessory pigments.

 Maple tree in fall